Contact Us

 ADYAR

 Around 1930 Harry Bird acquired the hotel and changed the name to Adyar after giving up a B & B business in Preston.
 It was a large place with about 30 bedrooms attached to a church.
 It was very popular as was the only establishment in town that catered for vegetarians.
 People came down from the North for Wakes weeks, Saturday to Saturday.
 Sometimes there were so many guests that Dorothy used a terrace of private houses down the road to sleep the overflow of guests but they all ate in the Hotel.
 So sometimes there were over 80 covers in the restaurant, three meals a day.
 They hired their staff from Wales, girls left school in those days at 14, there were some big families in Wales, when an older sister came down to work and had younger ones, as soon as they were 14 they came down to the hotel to work as well.
 Sometimes there were three or four from the same family who stayed years.
 When Harry's two youngest daughters were about 12 and 14 they were sent to work there as well.
 They were put in an attic room which was absolutely ghastly.
 Dorothy was very particular and only had starched linen sheets, tablecloths and napkins (these were changed daily) It was the two girls' job to wash all this linen at the back of the hotel.
 There were two enormous mangles.
 They had to soak the sheets with a blue bag and rinse them.
 Everything was done by hand.
 Then put them through the mangles.
 The handles were so heavy that the pair of them had to swing on them with their full weight to get the sheets through.
 They had to do this time and time again then hang everything on the lines, the linen was so flat by the time they had finished that it hardly needed ironing when dry.
 One daughter often caught a chill and became 'delicate' in health from then on.
 Thalia never helped out as she already had a bad chest, any way by then she was working in the Pansy Byrd Dancing School.
 The rest of the family lived at Esdaile which at that time was rented.
-Warren was born there and Thora, Lilian, Florence and Iris gave the house as their home address on their marriage certificates.
+Warren was born there and Thora, Lilian, Florence and Iris gave the Hotel as their home address on their marriage certificates.

 Adyar in 1935 the sum of 2½ gns a week was charged for full board up until the war.
-Then during the war the Prudential Insurance Company in their entirety came down to Torquay and commandeered every hotel room they could get their hands on for their staff and offices.
+Then during the war the Prudential Assurance Company in their entirety came down to Torquay and commandeered every hotel room they could get their hands on for their staff and offices.
 They even bought the village of Cockington.
 Harry Bird charged 5 gns for the 'full works' for each member of staff and this was a great little earner.
 The family moved to Esdaile for the duration of the occupation which was purely a family home and did not have letting rooms.

 After the war the prices never went down and the charge continued at 5 gns a week.
 There was great competition for guests, either the hotel had their own taxi which would wait at the station to bring guests to the Hotel, or backhanders were given to drivers to make sure that they brought clients directly to your hotel.
 The station forecourt was 'awash' with touts who were paid to send the guests directly to the hotels on foot.
 This of course benefited the establishments which were within walking distance.
 Loads of people came down 'on spec'.
 It was amzing to see that Adyar advertised a garage as most people came by train in those days.

-note: Adyar was the International Headquaters of the Thoesophical Society in Chennai Madras India - Harry and Gertrude were Theosophists See website
+note: Adyar was the International Headquaters of the Thoesophical Society in Chennai Madras India - Harry and Gertrude were Theosophists

 ESDAILE